Afghanistan–India relations: History

-Soviet occupation to Taliban regime
+Soviet invasion and the first Taliban regime

-India was the only south Asian nation to recognise the Soviet-backed Democratic Republic of Afghanistan and the Soviet Union's military presence in Afghan territories, and provided humanitarian aid to President Najibullah's Government in Afghanistan.
-Following the withdrawal of the Soviet armed forces from Afghanistan in 1989, India continued to support Najibullah's government with humanitarian aid.
-After its fall, India together with the international community supported the coalition government that took control, but relations and contacts ended with the outbreak of another civil war, which brought to power the Taliban, an Islamist militia supported by Pakistan.
-The Taliban regime was recognized only by Pakistan, Saudi Arabia, and the United Arab Emirates (UAE).
-The destruction of the Bamiyan Buddha monuments by the Taliban led to outrage and angry protests by India.
+India was the only South Asian nation to recognise the Soviet-backed communist Democratic Republic of Afghanistan and the Soviet Union's invasion of Afghanistan, and provided humanitarian aid to president Mohammad Najibullah's Government in Afghanistan.
+The Soviets withdrew from Afghanistan in 1989 after being defeated by the Afghan mujahideen, which were heavily supported by Pakistan.
+It has been said that "the failure of the Indian government to publicly condemn the invasion, its support of the Soviet puppet regime of Kabul, and its hostile vision of the resistance have created major stumbling blocks in Afghan-Indian relations."
+India continued to support Najibullah's government.
+After its fall in the ensuing civil war, India together with the international community supported the coalition government that took control, but relations and contacts ended with the outbreak of another civil war, which brought to power the Taliban, an Islamist militia supported by Pakistan.
+The Taliban's regime, called the Islamic Emirate of Afghanistan, remained recognized only by Pakistan, Saudi Arabia, and the United Arab Emirates (UAE).
+The destruction of the Buddhas of Bamiyan monuments by the Taliban led to outrage and angry protests by India.
 Similarly the Taliban's move in 2001 to require Afghan Hindus to wear identification patches, reminiscent of Nazi policies, was heavily criticised by India.
 In 1999, the hijacked Indian Airlines Flight 814 landed and stayed in Kandahar in Afghanistan and the Taliban were suspected of supporting them.

 India became one of the key supporters of the anti-Taliban Northern Alliance.